endeavouros-team/PKGBUILDS/welcome/man/welcome/welcome.md

 ```
 --enable | -f     Enable this Welcome app.
 --disable         Disable this Welcome app.
+--once | -1       Allow to run Welcome even if disabled.
 --lang=X          Use language X on the user interface.
 Default for X: 'en'
 --version         Show the version of this app.
 --startdelay=X    Wait before actually starting this app.